MA Conflict Transformation and Social Justice

 Winter School 2017

 The third annual Winter School will explore how some of the main issues that have been identified by the United Nations as being central to the process of peace building and conflict transformation have been addressed in Northern Ireland over the past twenty years.

-The University has four awards under this scheme to support scholars commencing their studies in 2016-17.
+The University has two awards under this scheme to support scholars commencing their studies in 2017-18.
 One of the awards is available to students applying to the MA in Conflict Transformation and Social Justice.